olinguyen/self-driving-cars/p2-traffic-sign-classification/README.md

-# Self-Driving Car Engineer Nanodegree

-## Deep Learning

-## Project: Build a Traffic Sign Recognition Classifier
+## Project 2: Build a Traffic Sign Recognition Classifier

+In this project, the objective is to use a deep learning model to classify traffic signs from the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) using Tensorflow.

 ---